 (i) Within 14 days of service by the Region, post at its Columbia, Alabama plant copies of the attached notice marked "Appendix A." [Attach to the stipulation a copy of the Notice to Employees and mark it "Appendix A." For guidance regarding notice language, see Sec.
 10132.3.]
 Copies of the notice, on forms provided by Region, after being signed by Respondent's authorized representative, shall be posted by Respondent and maintained for 60 consecutive days in conspicuous places, including all places where notices to employees are customarily posted.
 In addition to physical posting of paper notices, Respondent shall distribute notices electronically, by email, posting on an intranet or internet site, and/or other electronic means, if the Respondent customarily communicates with its employees by such means.
 Respondent will take reasonable steps to ensure that the notices are not altered, defaced or covered by any other material.
-In the event that, during the pendency of these proceedings, Respondent has gone out of business or closed the facility involved in these proceedings, Respondent shall duplicate and mail, at its own expense, a copy of the notice to all current employees and former employees employeed by Respondent at any time since [date of the first unfair labor practice].
+In the event that, during the pendency of these proceedings, Respondent shall duplicate and mail, at its own expense, a copy of the notice to all current employees and former employees employed by Respondent at any time since [date of the first unfair labor practice].